-No matter the level of academic preparation or the distance a student goes from home, the transition to college can be overwhelming.
-For some students it's the size of the campus, for others it's being the first one in their family to go to college, and for others it's just not knowing anyone to talk to.
-The Potter College Learning Community was formally established in Fall 2012 to address some of these concerns.
+No matter the level of academic preparation or the distance a student goes from home, the transition to college can be both exciting and overwhelming.
+For some students it's the size of the campus, for others it's being the first one in their family to go to college, and for others it's establishing a social support system.

 The three instructors link the content and assignments of the courses to help first-year students understand how academic content crosses disciplines and several out-of-class experiences are offered to the group (at no cost to students).
-Additionally, the instructors meet bi-weekly to share concerns they have about students' academic performance in the hopes of recognizing potential issues and providing early intervention, if possible, and the PCAL 175 class is taught by an Academic Advisor.
+Additionally, the instructors meet to share concerns they have about students' academic performance in the hopes of recognizing potential issues and providing early intervention, if possible, and the PCAL 175 class is taught by an Academic Advisor.